podium-lib/labs/packages/fastify-podlet-server/README.md

 This package can be used to bootstrap an opinionated Podium podlet server that provides:

-- Shadow dom isolation via Lit custom elements
+- Shadow DOM isolation via Lit custom elements
 - SSR + hydrate, CSR or SSR only
 - Built in localisation support
+- Build in route parameter validation
 - Metrics collection
 - Automatically generated content, fallback and manifest routes
 - A Dev mode with watch/live reload